joaoibarra/ibarra-news/README.md

 # ibarra-news
-Ibarra News is a small app that uses the API [NewsApi](https://newsapi.org/).
+Ibarra News is a small app that uses the API Places [Api Places](https://developers.google.com/places/web-service/search?hl=pt).
 I used the MVVM architecture with Koin dependency injection.
 Also, I created tests using Espresso and Kappuccino.

 ### Libs and Tools ###